Degrees and Certifications:

 Completing the Command and Staff College, LtCol Ermis was ultimately assigned to VMAQ-1 as Executive Officer deploying in support of Operations NORTHERN and SOUTHERN WATCH.
 Following SOUTHERN WATCH, LtCol Ermis was selected for command of MWHS-2 serving as Commanding Officer for two years.
 During this period MWHS-2 was recognized with a Meritorious Unit Citation for support to Operations ENDURING and IRAQI FREEDOM.
 After relinquishing command, LtCol Ermis held staff positions at the 1st MAW and then MARCENT participating in numerous exercises and OIF/OEF until his retirement in 2007.
 LtCol Ermis then moved to Huntsville, Texas where he received his teaching certification.
 He taught US History at Mance Park Middle School from 2007-2016 and currently teaches AP US History and AP Psychology.

 LtCol Ermis currently holds a Bachelors of Science Degree in Animal Science from Texas A&M University and a Masters of Arts Degree in Military Studies from the Marine Corps University.
-His personal awards include the Meritorious Service Medal (3), Air Medal w/Valor and Strike Flight (6), Navy-Marine Corps Commendation Medal (2), and Navy-Marine Corps Achievement Medal.
+His personal awards include the Meritorious Service Medal (3), Air Medal w/Valor and Strike Flight (6), Navy-Marine Corps Commendation Medal (3), and Navy-Marine Corps Achievement Medal (2).
 LtCol Ermis has two children.
-Capt Slade Ermis who is a Marine Corps Aviator flying KC-130’s and Brooke Sweet, who is married to Lt Nicholas Sweet, a Navy Construction Battalion Engineer (SEABEE).
-Link and Jana have three grandchildren, Hunter, Liam, and Jake.
-LtCol Ermis is currently married to Amanda Hoke Ermis who also teaches at Huntsville High School in the Agriculture Department.
+Major Slade Ermis who is married to Sydney (Bates) Ermis and is a Marine Corps Aviator flying KC-130’s and Brooke Sweet, who is married to Lt Nicholas Sweet, a Navy Construction Battalion Engineer (SEABEE).
+Link (and late wife) Jana have three grandchildren, Hunter, Liam, and Jake.
+LtCol Ermis is currently married to Amanda Hoke Ermis who also teaches at Huntsville High School in the Agriculture Department and has two children, Courney Hoke (graduate of SHSU and pursuing a Masters in Ag Communication/Marketing) and Rebecca Hoke (graduate of SHSU and retail manager).

 1st Period - Dept Chair